ACT WorkKeys Practice Test 2024 [UPDATED]

 3. Workplace Documents: This section tests your ability to comprehend and apply information from written documents, including memos, emails, and policies.

-Some other assessments that may be included are Applied Technology, Business Writing, Workplace Observation, and more, depending on the specific needs of an employer or educational institution.
+Other assessments that may be included are Applied Technology, Business Writing, Workplace Observation, and more, depending on an employer’s or educational institution’s specific needs.

 Benefits of WorkKeys Tests